MFC Renewal Process: Frequently Asked Questions

-Committee on Ministries are expected to have representation from both the place of employment as well as the affiliated congregation.
+Committees on Ministry are expected to have representation from both the place of employment as well as the affiliated congregation.
 Individuals representing the community minister’s employment may be co-workers, individuals served by the agency or perhaps other clergy professionals in the field.
 Supervisors are highly discouraged from participating with the evaluative process of Committee on Ministry.
-A COM should be composed of members familiar with the Minister’s pastoral and administrative abilities and who are knowledgeable of UUism.
+A CoM should be composed of members familiar with the Minister’s pastoral and administrative abilities and who are knowledgeable of Unitarian Universalism.

-The MFC typically expects to see feedback from four to seven members.
-Though we strongly encourages COMs to submit only one evaluation on behalf of the entire committee.
+The MFC typically expects to see feedback from three to five members.
+The MFC requires the CoM to submit only one evaluation on behalf of the entire committee.

-The COM is expected to meet every 4-6 weeks.
-The MFC expects a COM evaluation is based on deliberations made within those meetings over the course of a year
+The CoM is expected to meet every 4-6 weeks.
+The MFC expects a CoM evaluation to be based on deliberations made within those meetings over the course of a year

 - What does a Committee on Ministry for a community minister do?